 GeneCards Summary for SLC16A1 Gene

 SLC16A1 (Solute Carrier Family 16 Member 1) is a Protein Coding gene.
-Diseases associated with SLC16A1 include Erythrocyte Lactate Transporter Defect and Hyperinsulinemic Hypoglycemia, Familial, 7.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Platelet activation, signaling and aggregation.
+Diseases associated with SLC16A1 include Erythrocyte Lactate Transporter Defect and Monocarboxylate Transporter 1 Deficiency.
+Among its related pathways are Metabolism and Cell surface interactions at the vascular wall.
 GO annotations related to this gene include protein homodimerization activity and monocarboxylic acid transmembrane transporter activity.
 An important paralog of this gene is SLC16A7.